humbertocarvalho/meet-app/README.md

 # MeetApp

-Meetapp is a service used to organize online groups that host in-person events for people with similar interests.
+Meetapp is a service used to organize events for people with similar interests.

 ![Screenshot](screenshot.png)